rubengardner/rubengardner/README.md

 ## 🚀 About Me

-I’m a backend-focused full-stack developer passionate about building clean, scalable systems and smart automation tools.
+I’m a Backend-focused full-stack developer with an emphasis on clean, scalable systems and long-term architectural health.
 My work spans asynchronous data infrastructure, CLI tooling, AI-powered simulations, and intuitive frontend experiences.

 When I’m not coding, I’m probably climbing rocks or exploring new matcha spots.